Introduction

 *Important: Preserve the story timeline by not looking at post-video thumbnails.

 2012 was a good year for me.
 I had returned to Boston, and despite extreme heat, I managed a 2nd place finish in my division, despite zigzagging the entire course to catch the water sprays and shade.
-I don't do well in high heat ... trade winds bless my summers, and "survival" seemed more important that day than a top finish!
-The awards ceremony that evening took place in the lavish Copley Plaza Hotel ballroom, before a huge Kenyan entourage, and with several U.S. Olympians seated beside me.
+I don't do well in extreme heat—the islands are blessed with trade winds, and "survival" felt more important that day than a top finish!
+The awards ceremony that evening took place in the lavish Copley Plaza Hotel ballroom, before a huge Kenyan entourage, and with several U.S. Olympians seated around me.
 It was a night I'll always remember and treasure.

 Hello and Goodbye